Between the famous Cours Saleya Brocante and the vast Antique District around the Nice Port, you won’t go home empty handed…

 This is the best day to have lunch on Cours Saleya, because during all other days of the week they are tearing down the produce market during lunch, so there are garbage trucks and men in hazmat suits!
 But brocante day is calm, with the best ambiance, and fantastic people watching.
 Cours Saleya is mostly filled with tourist-traps, but here are a few that I can recommend, most clustered together on the same side near the top.
 Le Safari is an venerable institution on Cours Saleya, with a loyal local following for its excellent food.
 Or try its less expensive little sister next door, La Civette du Cours by the same owner (but only for the daily blackboard specials).
 La Storia is also good, and in front of the church, the upscale La Cambuse has excellent food and prices to match.
 At the bottom of Cours Saleya, try La Voglia and La Favola (same owner) for enormous portions of fresh Italian fare.

 There are similar but smaller brocantes (often with many of the same sellers) in:

 - Cannes on Saturdays and Mondays

 - Vence on Wednesdays

-- …and in various other villages: click here for a list.
+- …and in various other villages: click here for a list in English.